WEMPECKER/WEMPECKER/index.md

 ## WEMPECKER         ![image1](https://github.com/WEMPECKER/WEMPECKER/blob/master/leading_wempec.png)

-A WEMPECKER is the coolest person on the isthmus in Madison WI.
-This page has no official relation to the research lab that goes by the first six letters in the WEMPECKER's name, although the members of this page claim present/past/future affiliation to it.
+A WEMPECKER is the coolest person on the isthmus in Madison.
+[Urban Dictionary](https://www.urbandictionary.com/define.php?term=wempecker)

+**Disclaimer:** This page has no official relation to a research lab that goes by the first six letters of our name, although the members of this page can claim present/past/future affiliation to it.

 After two years of hibernation, the WEMPECKER is back starting summer of 2020.